“Digital Change and Taxation - Demands from the Viewpoint of Taxpayers”

 Together with the OECD, the EU is starting a new attempt at creating a separate tax for digital services.
 This plan is reasoned with the explanation that existing tax systems are to be made fit for the digital age, and that large digital service providers supposedly pay close to no business tax.

-It is alleged that major digital corporations like Google, Amazon, Facebook and Apple (GAFA) as well as the internet giant Alibaba (China) pay no or almost no taxes.
+It is alleged that major digital corporations like Google, Apple, Facebook and Amazon (GAFA) as well as the internet giant Alibaba (China) pay no or almost no taxes.
 By introducing a digital tax (DT), supposedly the digital big players are to finally be forced to pay taxes and render their fair tax contribution, so the argument of the advocates of tax fairness.

 Digital enterprises have expenses and fairly distinct margins.
 They pay taxes and duties, directly through business taxation and indirectly through the creation of jobs liable for income tax.